 Julio Herrera - Open Contracting Country Engagement Developer, Hivos in Guatemala

 Julio Herrera is a Member of the Open Government civil society group, co-founder of the Open Parliament initiative in Guatemala, and co-founder of Red Ciudadana Guatemala (http://redciudadana.org), a civil society organisation aiming to increase citizen participation, government transparency and accountability.
 Julio has a passion for supporting activists who strive for Open Government and Open Data in Guatemala and internationally.

-Baldwin Chiyamwaka - Project Manager Open Society and Country Engagement Developer Malawi
+June Kambalametore - Project Manager and Country Engagement Developer Malawi

 Hope Muli - Africa Regional Project Manager, Hivos